artitw/apex/README.md

 # Introduction

-This repository holds NVIDIA-maintained utilities to streamline mixed precision and distributed training in Pytorch.
+This is a Python package available on [PyPI](https://pypi.org/project/pytorch-extension/) for NVIDIA-maintained utilities to streamline mixed precision and distributed training in Pytorch.
 Some of the code here will be included in upstream Pytorch eventually.
 The intention of Apex is to make up-to-date utilities available to users as quickly as possible.

 ## Full API Documentation: [https://nvidia.github.io/apex](https://nvidia.github.io/apex)